DIAGNijmegen/website-content/content/pages/software/grand-challenge.md

 bibkeys:
 github: https://github.com/DIAGNijmegen/grand-challenge

-We develop and maintain [grand-challenge.org](https://grand-challenge.org), an open-source, Django-based platform for hosting challenges in the biomedical imaging, collecting expert annotations, and making deep learning models accessible to clinicians and researchers worldwide.
+We develop and maintain [grand-challenge.org](https://grand-challenge.org), an open-source platform for hosting challenges in the biomedical imaging, collecting expert annotations, and making deep learning models accessible to clinicians and researchers worldwide.

 ## Introduction